Levitation and dynamics of bodies in supersaturated fluids: Experiments

-We first measured the change in gas concentration in a supersaturated fluid upon depressurization by examining the fluid's mass loss over time.
-An empty glass vessel with a square cross-section of side length $L=8.9$\,cm was filled with a room-temperature, just-opened can of Klarbrunn brand carbonated water.
-The fluid was poured into the vessel and then left alone for two hours.
-Time, denoted by $t$, is measured in minutes, and $t=0$ corresponds to the time just after depressurization (e.g. just after the moment when the can was opened).
-The mean at each time is shown in Fig.~\ref{Figure2}(a) as a solid line, and the standard deviation is shown using error bars.
+\textbf{Mass loss of a supersaturated fluid.} We first measured the change in gas concentration in a supersaturated fluid upon depressurization by examining the fluid's mass loss over time.
+An empty glass vessel with a square cross-section of side length $L=8.9$\,cm was filled with a just-opened can of Klarbrunn-brand carbonated water which was stored at room temperature ($21.6^\circ$\,C).
+The fluid was poured into the vessel and then left alone for two hours at the same room temperature.
+Time, denoted by $t$, is measured in minutes, and $t=0$ corresponds to the time just after depressurization (the moment when the can was opened).
+The mean mass loss across five experiments at each time is shown in Fig.~\ref{Figure2}(a) as a thin red curve.
 In each experiment the initial volume of fluid, $V_f$, was approximately $355$\,cm$^3$ ($12$ oz); the total mass loss, $M_e(t)$, over the course of two hours was roughly $0.3\%$ of the initial mass.

-Rapid decay over the first $20$ minutes was due to the growth and detachment of bubbles on the container surface, and diffusive transport of gas from the free surface, as discussed below.
-The remaining 100 minutes (of which the first 60 are shown) reveal linear decay, likely due to water evaporation~\cite{hta93}.
-The data in Fig.~\ref{Figure2}(a) suggests that $dM_e/dt\approx k_e$ for large $t$, where $k_e=6.5\cdot 10^{-3}$ g/min.
+Rapid mass loss over the first $20$ minutes was due to the growth and detachment of bubbles on the container surface, and diffusive transport of gas from the free surface, as discussed below.
+The remaining 100 minutes revealed linear behavior due to water evaporation~\cite{hta93}.
+At long times we observed that $dM_e/dt\approx k_e$ for relatively large $t$, where $k_e=4\cdot 10^{-3}$\,g/min (the same value was found using only tap water).
+The solid blue curve in Fig.~\ref{Figure2}(a) shows $M_e(t)-k_e t$, expected to be the mass loss of \co, and the standard deviation at each time across experiments is shown using error bars.